-Best Practices for Reactivity in Screen Flows (Beta)
+Best Practices for Reactivity in Screen Flows

-Ensure your Lightning web components integrate well within the Flow runtime engine and work as expected for Screen Flow reactivity.
+Ensure your Lightning web components integrate well within the Flow runtime engine and work as expected for screen flow reactivity.

-These sections describe state management with reactivity in Screen Flows, including:
+These sections describe state management with reactivity in screen flows, including:

 • How LWC state management differs from Aura